-Wood in bathrooms is appealing, it’s characterful and charming to the eye, but of course, not completely practical in some cases.
+Wood and wood ceiling ideas in bathrooms can be very appealing, it’s characterful and charming to the eye, but of course, not completely practical in some cases.
 This is where porcelain copies come into their own.

 The result in this case is a fabulous Scandi-style spa bathroom that’s both cool and stylish.

 10. Love wallpaper?
 It can work if it’s subtle

 Wallpaper isn’t necessarily the first thought when you’re designing a spa bathroom.
 However, with a range of wallpaper ideas to choose from, it can look really sophisticated if you choose the right design in the right colorway.

 In this spa bathroom designed by Irene Gunter, Founder of London based interior design studio Gunter & Co (opens in new tab), the wallpaper is cleverly used in panels so they add subtle pattern and decoration whilst retaining the neutrality of a spa bathroom.

 All-white home bathrooms can feel cold and clinical.
 Give yours a lick of color to create a more authentic, at-home spa experience.